-According to new research, almost a quarter of people surveyed said they would legally contest a will if they disagreed with how assets had been divided.
-The research, which was undertaken in association with Direct Line Life Insurance, found that the most common reason for contesting a will is ‘undue influence’.
+Almost a quarter of people surveyed in a recent poll said they would legally contest a will if they disagreed with how assets had been divided.
+The research also revealed that the most common reason for contesting a will is ‘undue influence’.

 Undue influence arises when someone has been put under unreasonable pressure to sign a will.
 But while it is a popular objection, the legal complexities associated with it can make undue influence difficult to prove.
 Nevertheless we have a good track record of resolving undue influence challenges successfully and are always happy to consider new cases.

 We find that callers to our free helpline are often unaware of all the legal grounds to challenge a will that exist.
 We therefore take time to go through the various options with potential clients to ascertain what is most likely to succeed.